humhub/humhub/protected/humhub/docs/guide/admin/installation.md

 - /protected/runtime
 - /uploads/*

-The following files need to be executable:
+The following files need to be **executable**:

  - /protected/yii
  - /protected/yii.bat

+### !Important Protected Directories

+ Make sure the following directories are **not accessible by web**:

+ > Info: By default the following two folders are protected with a ".htaccess" file.

+ - /protected
+ - /uploads/file

+ Make sure files in the following directory are **not executable**:

+ - /uploads
+ - /assets
+ - /static

 Web Installer